 Amid heightened regulatory requirements, automotive suppliers have little choice but to make their components more sustainable.
 Nolian Diaz, Director of Product Positioning at Fisker, an EV automaker based in the US, adds: "We pick suppliers that have manufacturing facilities close to us and have adopted more sustainable practices that minimize our carbon emissions."
 "By and large, the automotive industry is still taking a "wait and see" approach towards circularity and carbon neutrality.
 OEMs and suppliers will not achieve transformative change by acting alone or being constrained to their business boundaries.
 Instead, a collaborative approach encompassing cross-value chain partnerships across the entire ecosystem is needed to drive down total lifecycle carbon emissions."

-Dr. Saul Reichman,Global Director, Innovation

-& Corporate Venturing at

-Maxion Wheels

-Further, large automotive OEMs are already preferring more sustainable suppliers -
+Dr. Saul Reichman, Global Director, Innovation & Corporate Venturing at Maxion Wheels Further, large automotive OEMs are already preferring more sustainable suppliers -

-Ola Källenius, CEO of Mercedes-Benz, states that sustainability will be an awarding criterion for all its supplier contracts.
-BMW has already entered into more than 400 contracts with its suppliers to use 100 percent green electricity.
+Ola Källenius, CEO of Mercedes-Benz, states that sustainability will be an awarding criterion for all its supplier contracts.12

+BMW has already entered into more than 400 contracts with its suppliers to use 100 percent green electricity.13
-Toyota has launched its own

-Green Purchasing Guidelines to prioritize

-the purchase of parts with a low

-environmental footprint.
+Toyota has launched its own Green Purchasing Guidelines to prioritize the purchase of parts with a low environmental footprint.14 As a luxury manufacturer, to remain relevant in the future, we had to develop a new vision that secures sustainability, not just in our products, but also across our entire supply chain.